Back to blog

 return secret.Value;

-The singleton pattern is a powerful tool for managing configurations in .NET Core applications.
-By implementing lazy loading, ensuring thread safety, and integrating with Azure Key Vault, developers can create efficient and secure applications.
+The singleton pattern is a useful tool for managing configurations in .NET Core applications, but it earns its place in specific circumstances — not by default.
+By implementing lazy loading, ensuring thread safety, and integrating with Azure Key Vault, you get efficient and secure configuration access.
+Just don't reach for it when IConfiguration and the built-in DI container would handle your needs with less ceremony.

 Reflections on the Singleton Pattern